Pousha Purnima: Observance

-The farmers of Western Odisha grow paddy on their agricultural land during monsoon and harvest in autumn.
-After they bring home all the yield, they find themselves relaxed of all the toils and experience a great sense of satisfaction.
-This inspires them to rejoice with family and friends.
-On the full moon day of the month of Pausha they cook rice, tasty dishes (Chha' Tun Na' Bhajaa), especially goat meat, along with rice pudding and cakes.
-The family dines together and makes merry.
-They share their dishes and cakes with other families and friends.
+The farmers of Western Odisha grow rice on their agricultural land during monsoon and harvest in autumn.
+Pausha occurs after the harvest in celebration, and involves cooking dishes, especially goat meat, along with rice pudding and cakes.
+The food is eaten with family and friends.
 Some communities celebrate with Kusna (rice-liquor) and Mahuli.
 This feasting is associated with community playing, singing and dancing.
 In past, the male youth played Chhur, Gudu, and Gourbaadi.
 Some engage themselves in pastimes like Kukraamaar (cock-fight), Garraamaar (ram-fight) and the like.
 Likewise, the girls played Saatgaati or Kansaadi indoors and Humo-bauli outdoors.